 How do budgets guide your business to your planned destination?
 We often get asked this.

 A wise man once described accounting as like driving a car using only the rear-view mirror.
 It gives you a good idea of where you’ve been but very little indication of where you are going or what twists and turns may be on the road ahead.
-That wisdom came from no other than John Birse, best known for his time at Jim’s Bookkeeping and now mentor and coach to bookkeepers.
+That wisdom came from no other than John Birse, best known for his time at Jim’s Bookkeeping and and the Institute of Certified Bookkeepers and now mentor and coach to bookkeepers.

 Budgets Guide your Business